NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Thunderblast Slippers (Greater).md

 **Frequency** once per day

 **Effect** You move like the wind, with precision and speed.
 You Stride up to 120 feet; this movement doesn't trigger reactions.
-When you stop, if you've moved at least 30 feet from where you started, you release a thunderous 5-foot emanation that deals 3d6 bludgeoning damage and 3d6 sonic damage with a DC 34 Fortitude check.
+When you stop, if you've moved at least 30 feet from where you started, you release a thunderous @Template\[emanation|distance:5\] that deals 3d6 bludgeoning damage and 3d6 sonic damage with a DC 34 Fortitude check.
 A creature that critically fails its save is also knocked [[Conditions/Prone|Prone]].

 *Source: Pathfinder Treasure Vault*
 *OGL*